jdeath/homeassistant-addons/tubesync/README.md

 # Home assistant add-on: Tubesync

+This is just a test.
+Not sure if works.

 TubeSync is a PVR (personal video recorder) for YouTube.
 Or, like Sonarr but for YouTube (with a built-in download client).
 It is designed to synchronize channels and playlists from YouTube to local directories and update your media server once media is downloaded.

 https://github.com/meeb/tubesync